Recruitment in the British Army: 18th and 19th centuries

-During the American Revolutionary War, a policy similar to the Royal Navy's Press Gangs was introduced.
-Two acts were passed, the Recruiting Act 1778 and the Recruiting Act 1779, for the impressment of individuals.
+During the American War of Independence, a policy similar to the Royal Navy's use of impressment was introduced.
+Two acts were passed, the Recruiting Act 1778 and the Recruiting Act 1779, for the impressment of individuals into the army.
 For some men this would have been for being drunk and disorderly.
 The chief advantages of these acts was in the number of volunteers brought in under the apprehension of impressment.
 To avoid impressment, some recruits incapacitated themselves by cutting off the thumb and forefinger of the right hand.
 Both acts were repealed in 1780.
 The British Government also released criminals and debtors from prison on the condition they joined the army.
 Three entire regiments during the American Revolution were raised from this early release programme.
 Of the Volunteer recruits, some would find they had been enticed to take the King's shilling under false pretenses and many men would find they had signed to a lifetime in the army.

-After the defeat of Great Britain by the American revolutionaries, the British Army fell into dereliction (the army in 1775 was in a poor state anyway), morale and discipline were low, and troops levels fell.
+Following the end of the American War of the Independence in 1783 the British Army fell into dereliction (having already been in a poor state in 1775), morale and discipline were low, and troops levels fell.
 The Army was neglected as never before and its total strength in 1793 stood at 40,000 men.